garykac/woven/docs/spell-list.md

 ```
 Element: Air

-Category: Move Mage, Terrain
+Category: Move Mage, Terrain, Add Action

 When cast: Place a CHARGE on this spell.

 While charged: You may move into Water locations or across Rivers.
-At the end of an action, if you are adjacent to Water, place a TENDRIL.
+At the end of this action, if you are adjacent to Water, place a TENDRIL and Take another action.

 ### Whiplash
 ```